-Also, be sure to check out our free NBA picks section where we give away our selections for the day inccluding staff picks, favorite of the day, dog of the day, total of the day, consensus picks, line moves and more!
+Also, be sure to check out our free NBA picks section where we give away our selections for the day, including staff picks, favorite of the day, dog of the day, total of the day, consensus picks, line moves and more!

 The first thing one should look at when handicapping hoops is line movement.
-Don’t be alarmed if your not sure what a line move is, we’ve got you covered.
-Each day (or in many cases the night before game day), oddsmakers put out a “point spread” for the upcoming games.
-This point spread is referred to as the “opening line” or you may even hear it called the morning line.
-A good place to view the morning line in comparison to the current line is Scoresandodds.com.
+Don’t be alarmed if you are unsure what a line move is.
+We’ve got you covered.
+Each day (or, in many cases, the night before game day), oddsmakers put out a “point spread” for the upcoming games.
+This point spread is referred to as the “opening line,” or you may even hear it called the morning line.
+A good place to view the morning line in comparison to the current line is Scoresandodds. com.

 Theoretically, this opening line is created with the intent to get balanced action on both sides.
-Balanced action means to get the same amount of bets on each opposing team for the purpose of the bookies being able to grab “the vig” guaranteeing them a profit.
+Balanced action means getting the same amount of bets on each opposing team for the bookies to grab “the vig,” guaranteeing them a profit.

 In summary, one should check this out and investigate the reason for the move.
 On a side note, one should not blindly follow and bet on line moves because sharps (astute bettors) and syndicates (large money betting groups) have been known to give a “head fake” where they get a ton on one side to move the line then come in right before game time and bet the other way once they’ve bought the line they wanted!
 Sneaky eh?
 You bet it is!

 Try studying teams off a home loss as well.
-There was a time a few years ago that when the Philadelphia 76ers lost a home game they came back to not only win, but they’d beat their opponents by a very convincing number.
-It could have been a fluke, but it was a pretty consistent occurrence so we were lead to believe that the coach used that as a motivator to get these overpaid thugs to get their butts in gear and play some ball!
+There was a time a few years ago that when the Philadelphia 76ers lost a home game, they came back to not only win but they’d beat their opponents by a very convincing number.
+It could have been a fluke, but it was a pretty consistent occurrence, so we were led to believe that the coach used that as a motivator to get these overpaid thugs to get their butts in gear and play some ball!

 Study the Boxscore Prior to the Game

-Often times starting lineups are viewable an hour or two prior to a game.
-NOTHING is worse than betting on a game, turning the TV on and then find out the star player of the team you just layed down a massive bet on is out with the flu or some other issue.
-Before you place your bet you should ALWAYS check not only the boxscore of the team your betting on to make sure the proper lineup is in place but you should check the opponents box score to see if their normal lineup is in effect as well.
-Be sure to check the injured list as well, this will save you a few bucks over the course of the long 82 game NBA season.
+Often, starting lineups are viewable an hour or two before a game.
+NOTHING is worse than betting on a game, turning the TV on, and then finding out the star player of the team you just layed down a massive bet on is out with the flu or some other issue.
+Before you place your bet, you should ALWAYS check not only the box score of the team you’re betting on to make sure the proper lineup is in place, but you should check the opponent’s box score to see if their normal lineup is in effect as well.
+Be sure to check the injured list as well.
+This will save you a few bucks over the course of the long 82-game NBA season.

 Recent Scores and Outcomes